“Craft is not meant to be enshrined in museums, showcased in heritage packaging. That would amount to burying it.”

 - Uzra Bilgrami, Dastkar

-Artisan S. Nageswara Rao with his son specialized in crafting Raja Rani toys with other toys and sell them through their shop in Kondapalli.
+Artisan S. Nageswara Rao with his son specialized in crafting Raja Rani toys with other toys and selling them through their shop in Kondapalli.
 Artisan V. Srinivas Rao learnt the art of painting toys from his wife who learnt the art from her father (families of her sisters also paint various toys in Kondapalli).
-They specialize in painting toys with natural colors specially Raja Rani toys.
+They specialize in painting toys with natural colours, especially Raja Rani toys.